kishorehac/Recipe-Book-Application/README.md

 # ✨ Recipe Book Web Application

-This fully responsive Recipe Book web application was developed as part of an internship project provided by Unified Mentor Pvt Ltd, where I learned a great deal about building robust and user-centric web applications.
+This fully responsive Recipe Book web application was developed as part of an internship project provided by Wobot AI, where I learned a great deal about building robust and user-centric web applications.
 The project focuses on providing an intuitive and seamless experience for users who wish to explore, manage, and share recipes.

  <hr/>